Our Performance

 21% of pupils achieved Greater depth in Maths

-7% of pupils achieved Greater depth in Reading, Writing and Maths combined.
+7% of pupils achieved Greater depth in Reading, Writing and Maths combined.e

 KS2 SATs Results